Triosecuris: Formally Verified Protection Against Speculative Control-Flow Hijacking: Translation to Machine Code

 \begin{proof}[Proof sketch] To obtain relative security for linearization, we apply Theorem 2 of \citet{OlmosBBGL25} with the backwards simulation of \autoref{lem:minimc-bcc}.
 This requires that there are functions mapping target directives to source directives, and source directives from target directives.

-We obtain the mapping from target directives to source directives directly from the relation $\simeq_{|\mu|}$, since the restriction of $\simeq_{|\mu|}$ to function pointer values is a bijection between function pointers and in-bounds addresses.
+We obtain the mapping from target directives to source directives directly from the relation $\simeq_{\lengthof{\mu}}$, since the restriction of $\simeq_{\lengthof{\mu}}$ to code pointer values is a bijection between code pointers and in-bounds addresses.

-For observations, we similarly use the fact that $\simeq_{|\mu|}$ is functional for all values other than $\UV$, which cannot occur in observations. \end{proof}
+For observations, we similarly use the fact that $\simeq_{\lengthof{\mu}}$ is functional for all values other than $\UV$, which cannot occur in observations. \end{proof}